AstroBookings/.github/profile/0-project.briefing.md

 ### 4. Notification System

-1. Receive email notifications about launches for agencies
+1. Send email notifications about launches for agencies
-2. Receive email notifications about bookings for travelers
+2. Send email notifications about bookings for travelers
-3. Receive exclusive notifications about new launches for VIP travelers
+3. Send exclusive notifications about new launches for VIP travelers
 4. View the status of the notification queue as an IT employee
 5. Change the status of notifications as an IT employee